 - Case Studies

-If you want editors or companies to respond to your pitches and hire you to write, you need a portfolio.
-Create a website with an about, contact, and portfolio page that highlights your best writing samples.
-The next step is finding a hosting service.
-I use Siteground to manage and host this website.
+If you want editors or companies to respond to your pitches and hire you to write, you need a strong portfolio.
+Create a website with an About Me page, a Contact page, and page to highlight your best writing samples.

 - Neil Patel’s Digital Marketing Blog